djso89/KuppaShell/README.md

 </p>

 ### Description
 KuppaShell is a UNIX command interpreter written in the C programming language.
-This program was designed to mimic functionalities of the simple shell (sh) for a Holberton School project.
+This repository is continuation of simple_shell project from HolbertonSchool.
+More features such as easter eggs, alias, etc will be added.

 ___
 ## Project Requirements